ARCHIVE

 Robert Walker of Howard filed suit Sept.
 9 against Eric Watts, whose full name is Richard Eric Watts.

-In his lawsuit, Walker contends he was standing outside Elk County Courthouse on June 27, 2023, waiting for his wife to come out, when he was approached by Bliss.
+In his lawsuit, Robert Walker contends he was standing outside Elk County Courthouse on June 27, 2023, waiting for his wife to come out, when he was approached by Bliss.

 Walker’s hands were cuffed behind his back when he stood up.
-In response, Watts, who was in the booking room, lunged at Robert Walker, putting his hand into Walker’s neck in “a choking move.”
+In response, Watts, who was in the booking room, lunged at Robert Walker, putting his hand onto Walker’s neck in “a choking move.”

 When Walker was back in the chair, Watts continued to choke him, the video shows.